International Non-Proprietary Name (INN): piracetam

 Rare: Anaphylactoid reactions, hypersensitivity.

-Rare: Pain in the area of injection, thrombophlebitis, hyperthermia.
+Rare: Pain in the area of injection, thrombophlebitis, hyperthermia, hypotension (after intravenous administration).

-Lucetam® is a low toxic drug.
-In case of severe overdose (possible symptoms: abdominal pain, diarrhea with blood admixtures) symptomatic therapy, which may include hemodialysis, is recommended.
+Piracetam is a low toxic drug.
+When it is taken at a dose of 75 g, dyspeptic disorders such as diarrhea with blood and abdominal pains can be reported.
+In such cases, symptomatic treatment which may include hemodialysis is recommended.
 No specific antidote exists.
 The efficiency of hemodialysis is 50–60%.

 Interaction with other drugs

-The possibility of changing the pharmacodynamics of piracetam under the influence of other drugs is low because 90% of its dose is excreted in the urine in the unchanged form.
+The possibility of changing the pharmacodynamics of piracetam under the influence of other drugs is low because 90% of its dose is excreted in the urine in an unchanged form.

 Pregnancy and lactation